functional-architecture/functional-architecture.github.io/wip/patterns/make_illegal_states_unrepresentable.md

 Since Clojure doesn't do proper static type checking, the smart constructor `make-connection-info` above can only check its parameters at runtime via `assert`.
-Any other user of this module, however, can rest assured that any `ConnectionInfo` object it is handed is legal.
+Still, this latter representation is preferable to the previous one for the same reasons as in the original OCaml example.

 ## Discussion: Illegal states vs. illegal values